-Unit 1: Oracy response to visual material 25% of qualification
+Unit 1: Oracy response to visual material

 A task for a pair/group of three based on a clip provided by the exam board.
 The assessment will consist of two parts which are to be carried out in the following order: -watch a visual clip and complete a sheet -discussion between the pair/group about the clip.